Wastewater operator certification

-NR114 is currently being revised to reflect advancements in treatment technologies along with changes in educational training methods.
-Please refer to the NR114 Code Revisions Fact Sheet for more information on the proposed changes.
+Wisconsin Administration Code NR114 was recently revised to reflect advancements in treatment technologies along with changes in educational training methods.
+The effective date for these changes was July 1, 2015.
+See the NR 114 Revisions Webpage for more information.

-In order to become a certified wastewater treatment plant operator, you must pass both the general exam (either intro or advanced) and at least one subclass exam (either intro or advanced).
-The exam(s) which you should take is dependent upon the processes at the treatment plant at which you work, or would like to work.
-You may download the following document for detailed information on how to become a certified operator in Wisconsin: NR 114 Interpretation
+In order to become a certified wastewater treatment plant operator, you must pass both the basic general wastewater exam and at least one basic subclass exam.
+The subclass exam(s) which you should take is dependent upon the processes at the treatment plant at which you work, or would like to work.

 Study guides are a valuable tool to help prepare for exams.
 There are also several courses, listed on our training calendar, that help prepare for exams.
 Prior education or training is not required before taking the exams, however, some classroom or online training is recommended.

-Wastewater treatment plants are assigned class codes from 1 to 4, with 4 being the highest class and 1 being the lowest class.
-The plant class is based on a number of factors, including plant design flow, the number of treatment processes, permit effluent limits, and types of industries contributing wastewater.
+Wastewater treatment plants are assigned a basic or advanced classification rating.
 Subclasses are also assigned to wastewater treatment plants that correspond to the processes used at the plant.
 Each plant must have a designated operator-in-charge certified at the plant class level and in the same subclasses as the processes used at the plant.

-The requirements for wastewater operator certification for each grade level are:
+The requirements for wastewater operator certification for each level are: